andsontan/xpiks/_posts/2016-02-27-third-stable-release.markdown

 - ability to correctly upload vectors to Dreamtimes (to the 'additional' directory)
 - logs are now highlighted

+Minor stuff:

+- logs are now splitted to file-per-session
+- window size is saved and restored

 Also Xpiks has Plugin API for building extensions now available.
 So separate developers can build their own extensions.

 <div class="download-link"><a href="{{ site.url }}/downloads">Download</a></div>